-■ Times are approximate.
+Times are approximate.
 Exact dates will be confirmed with a minimum of two weeks' notice.

-Due Focus Task type and overview of content and Component Weight Your Your Date Outcomes skills addressed in task Α В С D Mark Rank Wk.
-9 Term 1 P1, P2, P4, P5, P8, P9, P10, P12 Stimulus based in class task Meaning, operation and working of an economic system.
-10 10 10 30% 1 Wk.7 Term 2 P1, P2, P3, P5, P8, P10, P11, P12 Stimulus and research task Role and impact of markets.
-15 5 5 5 30% 1 Wk.9/10 Term 3 P1, P2, P3, P5, P6, P7, P8, P9, P10, P11 Written examination End of Preliminary Course examination covering all content studied throughout the course.
-25 5 5 5 40% 1 TOTAL 40 20 20 20 100%
+Due Focus Task type and overview of content Comp onent Weight Your Your Date Outcomes and skills addressed in task A В С D weight Mark Rank Wk.
+9 P1, P2, P4, P5, P8, Stimulus based in class task Term 1 P9, P10, P12 Meaning, operation and working of an 10 10 10 30% / economic system Wk.7 P1, P2, P3, P5, P8, Stimulus and research task 15 - - 2004 , Term 2 P10, P11, P12 Role and impact of markets 15 5 5 5 30% / Wk.9/10 P1, P2, P3, P5, P6, Written examination Term 3 P7, P8, P9, P10, End of Preliminary Course examination 25 5 40% , P11 covering all content studied throughout the 23 3 3 3 40% / course.
+TOTAL 40 20 20 20 100%

-CON IPONENTS WEIGHTINGS

-A Knowledge and understanding of course content 40%

-В Stimulus-based skills 20%

-С Inquiry and research 20%

-D Communication of economic information, ideas and issues in appropriate forms 20%
+A Knowledge and understanding of course content 40% В Stimulus-based skills 20% С Inquiry and research 20% D Communication of economic information, ideas and issues in appropriate forms 20%

 Code Descriptor.
-A student P1 demonstrates understanding of economic terms, concepts and relationships P2 explains the economic role of individuals, firms and government in an economy P3 describes, explains and evaluates the role and operation of markets P4 compares and contrasts aspects of different economies P5 analyses the relationship between individuals, firms, institutions and government in the Australian economy P6 explains the role of government in the Australian economy P7 identifies the nature and causes of economic problems and issues for individuals, firms and governments P8 applies appropriate terminology, concepts and theories in economic contexts P9 selects and organises information from a variety of sources for relevance and reliability P10 communicates economic information, ideas and issues in appropriate forms P11 applies mathematical concepts in economic contexts P12 works independently and in groups to achieve appropriate goals in set timelines
+A student P1 demonstrates understanding of economic terms, concepts and relationships P2 explains the economic role of individuals, firms and government in an economy Р3 describes, explains and evaluates the role and operation of markets P4 compares and contrasts aspects of different economies P5 analyses the relationship between individuals, firms, institutions and government in the Australian economy P6 explains the role of government in the Australian economy P7 identifies the nature and causes of economic problems and issues for individuals, firms and governments P8 applies appropriate terminology, concepts and theories in economic contexts P9 selects and organises information from a variety of sources for relevance and reliability P10 communicates economic information, ideas and issues in appropriate forms P11 applies mathematical concepts in economic contexts P12 works independently and in groups to achieve appropriate goals in set timelines